-Visitors can enjoy over 55 natural and man-made attractions including the U.S. Air Force Academy, U.S. Olympic Training Center, Royal Gorge Bridge & Park, Pikes Peak - America's Mountain, Garden of the Gods Park, Seven Falls, Cave of the Winds and Cheyenne Mountain Zoo.
-The region also offers whitewater rafting on the Arkansas River, biking, hiking and horseback riding through Garden of the Gods.
+Visitors can enjoy over 55 natural and man-made attractions including the U.S. Olympic & Paralympic Museum (opening spring 2020), U.S. Olympic & Paralympic Training Center, U.S. Air Force Academy, Royal Gorge Bridge & Park, Pikes Peak - America's Mountain, Garden of the Gods Park, Seven Falls, Cave of the Winds and Cheyenne Mountain Zoo.
+The region also offers whitewater rafting and fishing on the Arkansas River, biking, hiking and horseback riding through Garden of the Gods.

-- Colorado Springs CVB is the premier marketing organization for Colorado Springs and the Pikes Peak region (El Paso, Teller and Fremont Counties)
+- Visit Colorado is the premier marketing organization for Colorado Springs and the Pikes Peak region (El Paso, Teller and Fremont Counties)

-- As a 501 (c)6, the CVB is a non-profit organization contracted with the City of Colorado Springs to increase awareness of the region and inspire travel by marketing to families, groups and organizations
+- As a 501 (c)6, VCOS is a non-profit organization contracted with the City of Colorado Springs to increase awareness of the region and inspire travel by marketing to families, groups and organizations

-- The CVB contributes to the community by supporting local events and online calendars that drive tourism, participating in co-op advertising opportunities and working with the City and County to support economic development
+- VCOS contributes to the community by supporting local events and online calendars that drive tourism, participating in co-op advertising opportunities and working with the City and County to support economic development

-- Services of the Colorado Springs CVB include generating proposals for group meeting planners, assisting with event, wedding and reunion planning, hosting media tours and providing travel information – all services are FREE of charge to both visitors and local residents
+- Services of Visit Colorado Springs include generating proposals for group meeting planners, assisting with event, wedding and reunion planning, hosting media tours and providing travel information – all services are FREE of charge to visitors, meeting & event planners and residents

-- The Colorado Springs CVB is funded by the City’s 2% hotel tax and 1% auto rental tax, partnership revenue and support from El Paso County
+- Visit Colorado Springs is funded by the City’s 2% lodging tax and 1% auto rental tax, partnership revenue and support from El Paso County